 - You need a table.
 The responsive table is the default table in SAP Fiori.

-- You need to use various controls inside a line item, such as micro charts, for example.
-In contrast, the analytical table supports only a very limited set of controls.
+- You need to use various controls inside a line item, such as micro charts.
+By contrast, the analytical table supports only a very limited set of controls.

-- The focus lies on working on line items, not on cells.
+- The focus is on line items, not on cells.
 The responsive table is optimized for viewing complete items on all devices.

 - Selecting one or more items is a main use case and details are needed to choose the correct item.